 In 2019, there's no denying the need for a brand to have a strong presence in social media but it can be daunting to and some smaller brands may not know where to begin.
 The task of effectively utilizing social media poses a lot of questions that agencies can help you with but you still need to have an idea of what you're looking to achieve before you open that door.

 Leveraging social media to position your brand for success is not an easy feat but it is truly rewarding in today's social climate.
+Recently, our CEO Stacy Jones sat down to chat with a social media expert to help us understand the importance of using social media to increase authority and influence.
 In this blog post, Hollywood Branded examines the best practices for positioning yourself as an expert through social media from the experience of UpMyInfluence's Josh Elledge.

 A Little Background On Josh